At IFE we monitor the situation closely and implement necessary measures to protect our employees, critical assets and

 IFE is contributing in the effort to combat the Corona virus pandemic:

-At IFE, we do everything we can to contribute to the national and international effort to stop the virus and have implemented several measures in line with national authorities’ recommendations to limit the spread of the virus.
+At IFE, we do everything we can to contribute to the national and international effort to stop the virus.
+We have implemented several measures in line with national authorities’ recommendations to limit the spread of the virus.
 This includes:

 - Good good hand hygiene and coughing habits to reduce infection.

 - Wash hands regularly and often, use available hand disinfectants.

-- Advise to avoid hand greeting and keep a good distance between yourself and others during all work.
+- Avoid hand greeting and keep a good distance between yourself and others during all work.

 - At IFE we maintain 2 meter distance between people.

 - Stay at home if you have symptoms of cold or flu, or if you are ill.

 IFE has introduced the “precautionary principle” for our employees when it comes to meetings, travel and working from home.
 All employees who can work from home may do so, upon agreement with their manager.
 All travel is restricted to a minimum.
 We hold meetings via video / Teams / Skype as far as possible, or outside of our premises.

 The situation is evolving rapidly.
 Follow up to date information and recommendations from national and international health authorities such as Norwegian Institute of Public Health and World Health Organization